talsraviv/from-thinking-to-coding/README.md

 ## Getting Started

-If you're already using an AI coding agent (like Cursor, Claude Code, or similar) as a product thinking partner, here's a [video walkthrough](https://talraviv.co/put-llms-to-work/product-thinking-to-prototyping#and-so-can-you).
+If you're already using an AI coding agent (like Cursor, Claude Code, or similar) as a product thinking partner, here's a [video walkthrough](https://talraviv.co/put-llms-to-work/product-thinking-to-prototyping#and-so-can-you) of how to turn your thoughts into functional prototypes.
 The steps are also written out below.

 <a target="_blank" href="https://talraviv.co/put-llms-to-work/product-thinking-to-prototyping#and-so-can-you"><img width="742" height="481" alt="video thumbnail" src="https://github.com/user-attachments/assets/98ee291d-b9e1-48c8-8c90-350d53123669" /></a>

+The UI library in the video is [Wired Elements](https://github.com/rough-stuff/wired-elements).

 #### Option 1: Clone into your existing setup